aws-amplify/docs/docs/lib/auth/fragments/native_common/getting_started/common.md

-The Amplify Auth category provides an interface for <TODO: Add content here>.
-The Auth category comes with default built-in support for Amazon Cognito User Pool and Identity Pool.
+The Amplify Auth category provides an interface for authenticating a user.
+Behind the scenes, it provides the necessary authorization to the other Amplify categories.
+It comes with default, built-in support for [Amazon Cognito](https://aws.amazon.com/cognito) User Pool and Identity Pool.
 The Amplify CLI helps you to create and configure the auth category with an authentication provider.
-The Amplify AWS Cognito Auth Plugin leverages [Amazon Cognito](https://aws.amazon.com/cognito).

 ## Goal
 To setup and configure your application with Amplify Auth and go through a simple api to check the current auth session